sgbondoc/SEI-629-Project-Three-App/README.md

 # SEI-629-Project-Three-App

-## MERN Stack App: Boba Finder Tracker - SHOW ME THE BOBA
+## MERN Stack App: Boba Finder - SHOW ME THE BOBA

 ### Intro:
 - For the boba connoisseur!
 An app to search for boba businesses to get that bubble tea fix.